niklasax/Company_HR_Data_Analysis/README.md

 # Results

-Provide a bulleted list with four major points from the two analysis deliverables.
-Use images as support where needed

 Two takeaways from Retiring Titles:

 * A total of around ninety-thousand positions across the company that are in position for retirement